ewhal/pomf-todo/README.md

 ## wubthecaptain/fuuka

 - Publish Git repository
-- Apply patches to replicate what's at RBT
+- Apply patches to replicate what's at Rebecca Black Tech
 - Inform eksopl of the new Git repository
 - Read BUGS.txt and cry ;_;
   - Fix arbitrary redirection vulnerability